Atulksingh25/flappybird/README.md

-# flappybird
+# dictionary
-its free game
+its free app